flyingsl0ths/Concord/README.md

 - Entities contain any set of Components.
 - Systems act on Entities that have a required set of Components.

-By creating Components and Systems you create modular behaviour that can apply to any Entity.
+By creating Components & Systems you create modular behaviour that can apply to any Entity.
-What if we took our crate from before and gave it the `controllable` Component?
+What if we took our crate from before and gave it the `controllable` component?
 It would respond to our user input of course.

-Or what if the enemy shot bullets with a `health` Component?
+Or what if the enemy shot bullets had a `health` component?
 It would create bullets that we'd be able to destroy by shooting them.

-And all that without writing a single extra line of code.
-Just reusing code that already existed and is guaranteed to be reuseable.
+All that without writing a single extra line of code, just reusing code that already existed and is guaranteed to be reuseable.

 ---